 At Lyric Theatre

-Thriller Live in London is the ultimate concert celebration of the King of Pop, Michael Jackson.
-Thriller Live is almost like experience Michael Jackson live in person.
+Thriller Live is the ultimate concert celebration of the King of Pop, Michael Jackson.
+Thriller Live is almost like experiencing Michael Jackson live in person.
 Book your tickets from home and start counting down to a show you'll never forget!

 - Ensure your tickets to this widely popular show